microsoftgraph/entra-powershell/module/Entra/docs/Set-EntraGroup.md

 PS C:\>Set-EntraGroup -ObjectId "11fa5e1e-737c-40c5-835e-416ae3959606" -MailNickName "newnickname"
 ```

-This example demonstrates how to update a group mail nickname.

 This command updates the mail nickname of a specified group in Microsoft Entra ID.

 ### Example 4: Update a group security enabled
 ```powershell
 PS C:\>Set-EntraGroup -ObjectId "11fa5e1e-737c-40c5-835e-416ae3959606" -SecurityEnabled $true
 ```

-This example demonstrates how to update a group security enabled.

 This command updates the security enabled of a specified group in Microsoft Entra ID.

 ### Example 5: Update a group mail enabled